frimtec/hass-compal-wifi/README.md

 Name | Description
 ---- | -----------
-compal_wifi.reboot | Reboots the modem
+compal_wifi.poll_now | Polls the status of the modem immediatly. compal_wifi.reboot | Reboots the modem.

 ## Integration
 The integration with the compal modem is done using [compal-wifi-switch](https://github.com/frimtec/compal-wifi-switch).